RESOURCES

 A collaboration between the U.S. Department of Homeland Security, the U.S. Department of Health and Human Services, the U.S. Department of Justice, and the U.S. Department of Education built with input from the Stand with Parkland families, SchoolSafety.gov provides one-stop access to federal school safety resources, programs, and actionable recommendations to create a safe and supportive learning environment where students can thrive and grow.
 SchoolSafety.gov aims to help schools prevent, protect, mitigate, respond to, and recover from emergency situations.

-On March 9, 2018, Governor Rick Scott signed the Marjory Stoneman Douglas High School Public Safety Act into law.
-This comprehensive legislation focuses on identifying and addressing issues surrounding the tragedy that occurred at Marjory Stoneman Douglas High School.
-A key component of the legislation was the establishment of the Marjory Stoneman Douglas High School Public Safety Commission to specifically analyze information from the Marjory Stoneman Douglas High School shooting and other mass violence incidents and provide recommendations and system improvements to help mitigate the impacts from and prevent future school shootings.
+A key component was the establishment of the Marjory Stoneman Douglas High School Public Safety Commission to specifically analyze information from the Marjory Stoneman Douglas High School shooting and other mass violence incidents and provide legislative recommendations and system improvements to help mitigate the impacts from and prevent future school shootings.

 The Secret Service’s National Threat Assessment Center’s Analysis of Targeted School Violence